ART Galleries & Artists

 The Civilian Conservation Corps Museum of South Dakota honors the men who thinned trees, fought forest fires, built rock bridges and structures, planted trees, constructed fire trails, worked on soil conservation projects, built dams, pigtail bridges and generally helped frame the beauty of South Dakota—all for one dollar per day.
 Under a bill passed by Congress and signed by President Franklin D. Roosevelt, the CCC program existed nationwide from March 31,1933 through June 30, 1942, during the Great Depression when no jobs were available.
 Families needed food and these men were willing workers who received housing, medical care, food and on the job training.
 The museum features a video of the history, artifacts, photos and a searchable database of the men who worked in the CCCs in SD, including many from North Dakota, Nebraska and other states.
 The museum is located inside the Hill City Visitor Center/Chamber of Commerce building at 23935 Hwy 385 just east of Hill City Admission is by generous donation.

 South Dakota’s unique landscapes spawned one of the most unusual and complex railroad histories in our nation.
 A history that helped define us as a people and as a state.

 The Museum provides visitors with the unique story of railroading through displays, interactive exhibits, an operating HO train layout, and other interactive and educational displays for the entire family.
 The Museum is conveniently located next to the depot at the 1880 Train in Hill City.

 Hill City, SD, 57745 USA

-A Year - Round Art Gallery on Hill City's Main Street, we feature regional and U.S. painters, sculptors, craftsman and other artists.
-In addition to the gallery's innorative leather frame designs, made and found only in Hill City, the gallery sells American-made leather hats and other fine apparel for men and women.
+A Year - Round Art Gallery on Hill City's Main Street, we feature regional and U.S. painters, sculptors, craftsmen and other artists.
+In addition to the gallery's innovative leather frame designs, made and found only in Hill City, the gallery sells American-made leather hats and other fine apparel for men and women.